 Another stop that we usually include is the zoo when we travel with kids.
 If there is a zoo in the area, we will really try to sneak a visit into our schedule.
 The kids have learned about a lot of animals through the years but it is a different experience if you see them up close.

-When we went to Ocean Park Hong Kong, the kids enjoyed the attractions and Dindin especially appreciated the exhibits that teach about conserving the oceans.
+When we went to Ocean Park Hong Kong, the kids enjoyed the attractions and Dindin especially appreciated the marine exhibits that teach about conserving the oceans.
 She would tell us afterwards what she had learned after reading the information on the exhibits.
 Yes, we don’t just stop for pictures, we read.

 The little one, meanwhile, just enjoyed being surrounded by fish, starfish, jellyfish, and other marine animals.
 The Panda exhibit was also another experience for them.
 The red panda, for example, was a featured animal in the animated movie, Barbie the Island Princess.
 Personally, I honestly thought it was not a real animal and was just created for the movie.
 So it was an educational time for both parents and children at the Ocean Park.